statichunt/statichunt/content/ssg/next.md

 ---
 title: Next
-page_title: Nextjs Website Templates
+page_title: Nextjs Templates
-meta_title: Nextjs Templates | A Curated Directory Of Free Next Templates
+meta_title: 10+ Best Nextjs Templates | Open-source and Free to Download
 weight: "3"
-description: A curated directory of best free Next themes created by independent web designers & developers that are open source, MIT licensed & available for free to download.
+description: Looking for the best free Nextjs templates and themes?
+Check out our top picks, all of which are sure to help you get the most out of your Nextjs development.
 icon: "/images/icons/next.svg"
 website: https://nextjs.org/
 github_path: vercel/next.js